kermitt2/grobid-ner/grobid-ner/doc/training-guidelines.md

 Composed concept should be considered instead of simple concept.
 Usually extended Named Entities have different classes for example:

   1. the token _british_:

     _british_ is tagged with class NATIONAL

     but

-    _british_ referendum it's an EVENT
+    _british referendum_ it's an EVENT

-    _british_ government it's an INSTITUTION
+    _british government_ it's an INSTITUTION

-  2. composed token like European Union should be considered as a whole (please note that INSTITUTION could vary based on the context):
+  2. composed token like European Union should be considered as a whole (please note that the fact that _European Union_ it's an INSTITUTION could vary based on the context):

     ```
     European     B-INSTITUTION